-The Deep-C-Meter 300 is a complete ROV-interfaced cathodic protection monitoring system.
-The system has three basic parts: The readout unit, which is twin voltmeters housed in a (black) Delrin® pressure housing; The probe, a twin element, tip-contact CP probe (Polatrak® model ROV-IITM) and the flying lead, a three-meter-long umbilical that connects the probe to the readout.
+The Deep-C-Meter 3000TM is a complete ROV-interfaced cathodic protection monitoring system.
+The system has three basic parts: The readout unit, which is twin voltmeters housed in a stainless steel pressure housing; The probe, a twin element, tip-contact CP probe (Polatrak® model ROV-IITM) and the flying lead, a three-meter-long umbilical that connects the probe to the readout.

-Figure 1:

-Deep C Meter 300
+Figure 1: Deep C Meter 3000TM components

-kit components

-2. Documentation
+2. Reference documents

 2.1.
-The following documents are contained in the appendix:
+Some pertinent documents and download addresses: